-The purpose of these documents are to provide a framework within which Council can manage, administer and monitor all council grants following a robust, fair and consistent process.
+The purpose of this document is to provide a framework within which Council can manage, administer and monitor all council grants following a robust, fair and consistent process.

 7. Who initiated or wrote the Policy/Strategy/Plan/Public Service?

-Transformation Manager

-8. Who is responsible for the implementation of the Policy/Strategy/Plan/Public Service?

-Director of Corporate Services

-9. Is this policy affected by timetables established by other relevant Public Authorities?
+Transformation Manager 8.
+Who is responsible for the implementation of the Policy/Strategy/Plan/Public Service?
+Director of Corporate Services 9.
+Is this policy affected by timetables established by other Yes